 Here are six of the most important ways a recurring giving program can benefit your nonprofit.

-Financial Stability: The consistent flow of funds that recurring donations provide—and the ability to know how much money you’ll receive and when—will allow for more effective budget planning.
-Your team can stress less about where the next major donation will come from and instead focus on your core mission.
+• Financial Stability: The consistent flow of funds that recurring donations provide—and the ability to know how much money you’ll receive and when—will allow for more effective budget planning.
+The majority of recurring donors give on a monthly basis, with an average gift of $79.10.

-Predictability: With recurring donations, you can forecast your organization’s revenue with confidence.
+• Predictability: With recurring donations, you can forecast your organization’s revenue with more confidence.
 This predictability helps in making long-term decisions and investments.
-It also allows for better resource allocation, ensuring that programs and initiatives can be sustained and expanded over time.
+And recurring donors stick around, too.
+The average lifetime of a recurring donor is over eight years, which is significantly longer than non-recurring donors.

-Sustained Growth: One of the best things about recurring donations is that they have a compounding effect.
+• Sustained Growth: One of the best things about recurring donations is that they have a compounding effect.
 Over time, as more donors commit to giving on a recurring basis, the cumulative impact of these small, consistent contributions will really add up.
-This sustainable growth will allow your nonprofit to set bigger goals, reach more people, and drive lasting change.
+The average recurring donor gives almost $950 every year!

-Donor Loyalty: Recurring donors tend to be highly committed to your cause.
-They form a more profound connection with your organization because they feel like valued partners in your mission.
+• Donor Loyalty: Recurring donors tend to be highly committed to your cause.
 This loyalty is invaluable, as it often results in long-term support, advocacy, and even word-of-mouth referrals to friends and family.
-Retention rates for recurring donors are much higher than their one-time counterparts—they often stick around for years!
+The average retention rate for recurring donors is 78%, which says a lot about their long-term commitment to the organizations they support.

-Reduced Fundraising Costs: It is much, much cheaper to retain an existing donor than it is to acquire a new one—especially if that new donor only ends up making one gift.
-By focusing on your existing donors by stewarding first-time donors, inspiring them to become recurring donors, and then retaining them—you’ll save a lot of money in fundraising expenses and get a better return on the money you do spend.
+• Reduced Fundraising Costs: It is much, much less expensive to retain an existing donor than it is to acquire a new one—especially if that new donor only ends up making one gift.
+By focusing on your existing donors—you’ll get a lot more bang for your buck.
+50% of recurring donors even give additional gifts beyond their regular contributions!

-Mission Consistency: When you rely on a few major donors, it’s all too easy to mistake their priorities for your own.
-If you’ve ever adjusted a program or strategy to appease a major supporter, you know how true this is!
-On the other hand, sustained support from a broad base of recurring donors does the opposite: It empowers your nonprofit to stay true to its missions and tackle projects and initiatives with confidence.
+• Mission Consistency: When you rely on a few major donors, it’s all too easy to mistake their priorities for your own.
+On the other hand, sustained support from a broad base of recurring givers empowers your nonprofit to stay true to its missions.
+Maybe that’s why your average nonprofit raised about $15,469.54 in recurring revenue by 2022, a 144% increase from 2018!

-How to Set Up a Recurring Donations Program in 9 Steps
+How to Set Up Recurring Donations in 6 Steps

 Setting yourself up to take recurring donations is a straightforward process that can yield massive results.
 If you need to create options for recurring donations at your nonprofit, here’s a step-by-step breakdown you can follow.